by Fiona Flores Watson & Chris Chaplow

 Mantenal El Nacimiento - underground spring by the side of the road of 450 litres a second that gives rise to the River Majaciete the main tributary of the River Guadalete.
 The immediate are is fenced of.
 Note the green underwater plants that often grow in the mineral rich spring water.
 Proposals by the company Aguas de Grazelema (owned by Aguas de Lanjaron) to extract and bottle water here have been rejected by the Grazalema Natural Park board for fear of damamge to the spring.

-Water Museum – shows the importance of water as a energy source for the production of olive oil and flower milling.
+Water Museum – now called Ecomuseum del Agua, located in an old water mill on the river Majaceite shows the importance of water as a energy source for the production of olive oil and flower milling.
 Later for power machinery for carpentry and textile production.
-It was also the first electrical generator in the sierra.
+It was also the first electrical generator in the Sierra.

 Plaza Mirador Las Huertas and Plaza Mirador Andalucia with perimeter arches and empty fountain on Calle Real.